-If anyone has had the chance to read ‘The Broken Chain Upon the Neglect of a Tradition‘ -by Aftab Malik you will see a very brazen and brash promotion of the concept of racial hierarchy in Islam.
+If anyone has had the chance to read ‘The Broken Chain Upon the Neglect of a Tradition‘ -by Aftab Malik you will see the seeds planted for the promotion of the concept of racial hierarchy in Islam.

-Keep in mind that though Europeans (England, France, Italy,) all but dominated Muslim lands they did not do so without a great deal of complacency and aid more often than not by incorporating the old social order into the new existing reality.
+Keep in mind that though the Europeans (England, France, Italy,) all but dominated Muslim lands they did not do so without a great deal of complacency and accomplices, more often than not by incorporating the old social order into the new existing reality.

-Is it little wonder than Western Institutions almost gleefully applaud this new found love for “traditional Islam” all the while reviling any Muslim group or organization that ties itself to political aspirations?
+Is it little wonder than Western Institutions almost gleefully applaud this new-found love for “traditional Islam” all the while criticizing any Muslim group or organization that ties itself to political aspirations?

-Let’s take a look at our brother Aftab Maliks’ book ‘The Broken Chain‘.
+Let’s take a look at Aftab Malik’s’ book ‘The Broken Chain‘.